Pincer-org/Pincer/docs/CONTRIBUTING.md

 and you'd like to propose them for review, use the pull request template to open your PR (pull request).

-* It might take up to 24 hours to get your code reviewed, testing and merged.
+* It might take up to 24 hours to get your code reviewed, tested and merged.
 * If you remove any feature, or don't pass the basic tests and code style your pull request might not get approved and will be asked for modifications.